 Home health care provided as an alternative to hospitalization must have a written plan of care from your doctor.
 This type of care is not subject to any visit limit shown in the Summary of Your Costs.
-Medically intensive care in the home, or skilled hourly care provided as an alternative to facility-based care must be Pre-Approved by the plan.
+Medically intensive care in the home, or skilled hourly care provided as an alternative to facility-based care must be prior authorized by the plan.
+See Prior Authorization for details.

-- · Home visits and short-term nursing care - · Home medical equipment, supplies and devices - Prescription drugs given by the home health care agency - Therapy, such as physical, occupational or speech therapy to help regain function
+- · Home visits and short-term nursing care - Home medical equipment, supplies and devices

+- Prescription drugs given by the home health care agency - Therapy, such as physical, occupational or speech therapy to help regain function